What are ID3v1 tags, and why remove them?

 Read More: Audio Formats supported by Tag Editor for Mac >>

-Read More: Show, hide, rearrange and resize columns in Tag Editor >>
+Read More: Show, hide, rearrange, and resize columns in Tag Editor >>

 Select cells in the Tag Format column